msabrishami/isc-website-mjhp/markdowns/arrival.md

 Finally, there are different official forms that are either required to be filled by you upon your arrival, or are provided to you after your arrival.
 You can find more information about each of these important documents in this section.

 ```
-Know Your Rights
-It is essential to know your rights if approached by immigration officials, whether at the border, an airport, or within the U.S. You have the right to be treated fairly, and in specific situations, you might have the right to legal representation or to decline answering certain questions without a lawyer present.
+**Know Your Rights:** It is essential to know your rights if approached by immigration officials, whether at the border, an airport, or within the U.S. You have the right to be treated fairly, and in specific situations, you might have the right to legal representation or to decline answering certain questions without a lawyer present.
 We strongly suggest our international NewComers to read the corresponding section on our information portal.
 ```

 ## Department of Homeland Security (DHS)